mehedishakeel/Hackintosh/README.md

 # AMD Ryzen Hackintosh ( Ryzentosh )
+In this hackintosh build i use OpenCore Multiboot (Windows 11 + MacOS Ventura) with Olarila Vanila Images.

 ## Disclaimer
 Please Use My Ryzentosh EFI at your own risk.
 I take no responsiblity if your rig explodes.
 Create unique SMBios values for your rig.
 Don't use ones shown in the ny efi config.plist!!!